 My practice honors the birth giver’s preferences and centers care around postpartum planning.
 I am an advocate of rituals that support the birth giver’s need for rest and nourishment.
 I gently hold space for my clients as they navigate the complex emotions that may arise during this time and make sure they are well rested, fed, and connected with community referrals.

-When I’m not working, I’m usually on a long walk, collecting flowers, planning a dinner party with friends, or printing on the Risographs at Common Area Maintence.
+When I’m not working, I’m usually collecting flowers, planning a dinner party with friends, or printing on the Risographs at Common Area Maintence.